ebal/traefik-intro-01/README.md

 # Introduction to Traefik

-a blog post series to my homelab
+a blog post series about my homelab.

 ![blog post logo](storage/d23d82a2.png)

 check here for [Introduction to Traefik - Part Two](https://github.com/ebal/traefik-intro-02)

-## Part One
+## Part One aka Introduction

-In this blog post, I will start by walking you through the process of setting up [Traefik](https://doc.traefik.io/traefik/) as a reverse proxy for your homelab.
-My setup involves using a virtual machine connected via a point-to-point VPN to a cloud VPS, along with several Docker containers on my homelab for various tasks and learning purposes.
+In this blog post, I’ll walk you through the process of setting up Traefik as a reverse proxy for your homelab.
+[Traefik](https://doc.traefik.io/traefik/) is a cloud-native an open-source reverse proxy and load balancer.

+My homelab involves using a virtual machine connected via a point-to-point VPN to a cloud VPS, along with several docker containers for various tasks and learning purposes.
 The goal is to expose only Traefik to the internet, which will then provide access to my internal homelab.
-For certain applications, I also use Tailscale, which I prefer not to expose directly to the internet.
-In short, I have a complex internal homelab setup, and in this post, we’ll simplify it!
+I also use Tailscale, to avoid exposing my linux machine directly to the internet, so no SSH port is open on the firewall.
+So, in conclusion, I have a complex homelab setup, which I frequently destroy and recreate for educational purposes.

-I've made a short video to accompany this blog post:
+I have made a short video to accompany this blog post:
 [![Watch the video](https://img.youtube.com/vi/t0mFq_94QtA/maxresdefault.jpg)](https://youtu.be/t0mFq_94QtA)

 ## docker compose